barty008/fe-katas/README.md

 ### Week 1: `0-css-katas`

-A series of challenges cover a variety of CSS topics.
+A series of challenges that cover a variety of CSS topics.
 Read the markdown file for each kata carefully - the challenges have specific instructions on how to complete them.
-Each html file is designed to opened with `Live Server` so that it appropriate CSS files can be linked.
+Each html file is designed to be opened with `Live Server` so that the appropriate CSS files can be linked.

-_tip_ In VSCode if you right click a markdown file you can `Open Preview`.
+_tip_ In VSCode if you right click a markdown file you can select `Open Preview`.
 This will render the markdown and let you easily view the associated images.

 Once you have completed a task take a screenshot of your result and add it to your repo.